rdfostrich/article-jws2018-ostrich/content/evaluation.md

 For the query evaluation, we again compare the means in [](#hypo-test-3) using the same test.
 In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 3.
-However, only 1 in the three query atoms are not fulfilled, and OSTRICH is faster than HDT-CB for BEAR-B-hourly.
+However, only one in three query atoms are not fulfilled, and OSTRICH is faster than HDT-CB for BEAR-B-hourly.
 In general, OSTRICH requires more storage space than CB-based approaches, and query evaluation is faster unless the number of versions is low.